Drug And Alcohol Addiction In Sarasota, Florida

-The Opioid Crisis In Sarasota
+The Opioid Epidemic In Southern Florida

 Sarasota And Benzodiazepine Abuse

-Addiction to benzodiazepines is also a serious problem in Sarasota.
+Addiction to Benzodiazepines is also a serious problem in Sarasota.
 In 2016, 65 people in Sarasota died from overdosing on Alprazolam (Xanax), and 26 died from overdosing on Diazepam (Valium).
-The Sarasota County Sheriff’s Office has advised people to call 911 if they or someone they know is suffering from the effects of an opioid or benzodiazepine overdose.
+The Sarasota County Sheriff’s Office has advised people to call 911 if they or someone they know is suffering from the effects of an Opioid or Benzodiazepine overdose.

 Binge Drinking: A Major Cause For Concern